Love is not the only ingredient of a relationship.

 So what secret ingredients do we need, to cook a healthy relationship?

 In fairytales, love alone wins.
 But in reality, a relationship takes so much more effort to work out.
 Love alone is not sufficient to work a relationship out.

 Love. definitely is a very significant factor, mostly it is the basic foundation of a relationship.
 When topped with other factors, a relationship can turn out to be a very successful one.
 Long term, permanent relationships deserve to have a few more attributes which we often devalue.

-Whether a relationship works out or it doesn’t, depends mostly on the presence of these few qualities that most relationship in the current generation is missing.
+Whether a relationship works out or it doesn’t, depends mostly on the presence of these few qualities that most relationships in the current generation are missing.